Onondaga County Public Library

 But it's working on the "neat stuff" that really excites her.
 "The documents related to the Onondaga Lake reclamation project," she explained, "are incredibly important.
 Not just for the sake of local government transparency, but because they will be important to other, similar projects all over the world."

-- Twenty independent libraries in 32 buildings sharing centralised resources, including the ILS, cataloguing, delivery and ILL services
+- Twenty independent libraries in 32 buildings sharing centralized resources, including the ILS, cataloging, delivery and ILL services

 - Formed in 1976 from a merger of Onondaga Library System and the Syracuse Public Library

 - More than 3.5 million visits in 2012

 - In 2013, added more than 184,000 items to their collections

 Satisfy a wider range of needs through worldwide resource sharing